guptasu/mixer/doc/dev/adapter-development-walkthrough.md

-Istio Mixer: Adapter Development Walkthrough
+# Istio Mixer: Adapter Development Walkthrough

 This section walks through step-by-step instructions to implement, test and plug a simple adapter into Mixer.
-For complete details on Adapter life cycle, please refer to the [Adapter Developer Reference Guide](https://docs.google.com/document/d/1rKPt2Z2acy4pRwcvScPa-Na-EnU-6poGR-Rj_fZtaIc/edit#heading=h.elkqevty9pjy).
+For complete details on Adapter life cycle, please refer to the [Adapter Developer Reference Guide](./adapters.md).

-**Note: **To complete this walkthrough, it is optional to read the Adapter Developer Reference Guide.
+**Note**: To complete this walkthrough, it is optional to read the Adapter Developer Reference Guide.
 However, to create a real production quality adapter, it is highly recommended you read the reference guide to better understand Adapter lifecycle and various interfaces and objects that Mixer uses to interact with Adapters.

 In this walkthrough you're going to create a simple Adapter that:

-* Supports the 'metric' [Template](https://docs.google.com/document/d/1rKPt2Z2acy4pRwcvScPa-Na-EnU-6poGR-Rj_fZtaIc/edit#heading=h.d4lamhz9y0fw) which ships with built-in Mixer framework.
+* Supports the [`metric Template`](../../template/metric/template.proto) which ships with built-in Mixer framework.

 * For every request, prints to a file the data it received from Mixer during request time.

 **It should approximately take ~30 min to finish this task**

-For simplicity, the adapter implementation in this walkthrough is done inside istio/mixer/adapter/mysampleadapter directory.
-However, adapters can even be implemented outside the mixer repo.
-You can find out more about this in [plugging the adapter with Mixer](https://docs.google.com/document/d/1rKPt2Z2acy4pRwcvScPa-Na-EnU-6poGR-Rj_fZtaIc/edit#heading=h.enwekb8t755e).

 [[TOC]]